mui/material-ui/docs/src/pages/system/sx/sx.md

 ## 2. Breakpoints as an object

-The second option for defining breakpoints is to define them as object, using the breakpoints as keys.
-Here is an example of how you may define the previous example by using the object syntax.
+The second option for defining breakpoints is to define them as an object, using the breakpoints as keys.
+Here is  the previous example again, using the object syntax.

 {{"demo": "pages/system/sx/BreakpointsAsObject.js", "defaultCodeOpen": true}}